MemoryofLight/startup/README.md

 - `class` attribute- designates element as beeing classified into a named group of elements.
 -written in the element tag with aname followed by an optional value.
 `<p id="hello" class-"greeting">Hello world</p>`
+##### Common attributes
+`name` name of imput. submitted as the name of the input if used in a form `disabled` disables the ability for the user to interact with the input `value` the initial value of the input
+`required` signifies that a value is required in order to be valid
 #### Hyperlinks
 -represented with an anchor `a` element that has an attribute containing the address of the hyperlink reference.
 - ex. `<a href="https://byu.edu">Go to the Y</a>`